russellballestrini/botoform/docs/source/tools/index.rst

 dump-security-groups
 --------------------

-Dump Security Groups in a format that is compatible with Botoform templates.
+Output Security Groups in a Botoform compatible format.